gobo7793/Geckarbot/README.md

 ### Current Features
 Some of the current Geckarbot features includes:
 - Plugin API and Config API to add and manage feature plugins and its configuration
-- Blacklisting and (un)subscribe users for some bot games
+- Subsystems for common used features like reaction and timer listeners
+- Ignore list to block users, commands or commands for specific users
 - Role management including self-assignable roles via reactions
 - Some useful or just funny commands
-- Get and manage data for current/next DSC (Host, State, YT link, date, status message)
+- Manage data for server events
-- Play a kwiss or number guessing game
+- Some games like a kwiss or number guessing

 See full command list with `!help` or in [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Commands).